jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on talking about themselves.
 They’re happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually the people’s problems pile up, and they soon need a true hero again.

+- have to include who new tools are welcomed in good stories (because they get to achieve victory), while disliked in art (because they force a story) and spectacle idk.

 **Good ruling philosophy**: Like a good story, it is meant to correct problem in the world by the creation, or destruction, or a pivotal tool.
 It's lead by protagonist whose selected by the people to be their best chance.
 Once the story is over, the leader willfully returns to being an equal member of the community.